Smoothed Particle Hydrodynamics in pkdgrav3 for Shock Physics Simulations. I. Hydrodynamics: Conclusions

 In future work, we plan several extensions and improvements to further enhance both the physical fidelity and numerical performance of the code.
 We will investigate which artificial viscosity limiting scheme to incorporate to reduce the effect on angular momentum transport without compromising shock capturing.
 Additional physics modules, such as strength and failure models (to be presented in Paper~II), subgrid treatments for stellar and feedback processes, and radiative cooling, will broaden the range of astrophysical applications.
 Finally, we aim to enable double-precision computations and I/O on demand.
 While this will increase data volume and may reduce raw performance by up to a factor of two, preliminary tests suggest that communication overhead can partially mitigate this effect.
 As a result of current and ongoing development \texttt{pkdgrav3} can provide both unprecedented resolution and physical realism bringing shock physics modeling to the next level.

 \begin{contribution}

-TM implemented the SPH module in \texttt{pkdgrav3}, performed the hydodynamics and scaling tests, and was responsible for writing and submitting the manuscript.
-DP is the primary maintainer of the \texttt{pkdgrav3} repository, assisted TM with the implementation, and contributed to manuscript editing.
-CR provided expertise on details of the SPH implementation and planetary scale impacts, secured the computational resources for the validation runs, and edited the manuscript.
-JS conceived the initial neighbor-finding concept, obtained the funding that supported TM, and edited the manuscript.
+T.M. implemented the SPH module in \texttt{pkdgrav3}, performed the hydrodynamics and scaling tests, and was responsible for writing and submitting the manuscript.
+D.P. is the primary maintainer of the \texttt{pkdgrav3} repository, assisted T.M. with the implementation, and contributed to manuscript editing.
+C.R. provided expertise on details of the SPH implementation and planetary scale impacts, secured the computational resources for the validation runs, and edited the manuscript.
+J.S. conceived the initial neighbor-finding concept, obtained the funding that supported T.M., and edited the manuscript.

 \end{contribution}

 \facilities{Swiss National Supercomputing Centre (Piz Daint, Eiger.Alps, Daint.Alps)}

 \software{pkdgrav3 \citep{potterPKDGRAV3TrillionParticle2017}, ballic \citep{reinhardtNumericalAspectsGiant2017}, eoslib \citep{meierEOSlib2021,meierANEOSmaterial2021}, tipsy \citep{n-bodyshopTIPSYCodeDisplay2011}, numpy \citep{harrisArrayProgrammingNumPy2020}, scipy \citep{virtanenSciPy10Fundamental2020}, matplotlib \citep{hunterMatplotlib2DGraphics2007}, GNU parallel \citep{tangeGNUParallelCommandline2011} }